-- Ensure you empty cache on iOS by toggling general Bluetooth settings off and on.
+- Ensure you empty cache on your mobile device by toggling general Bluetooth settings off and on.

 - Enable Bluetooth in general settings, but do not pair it already there.
-Only pair it in the WIDI app.
+Only pair it from the WIDI app.

-- Next, pair iOS and WIDI Master in the WIDI App.
+- Next, pair iOS or Android device and WIDI Master in the WIDI App.
 Is there a connection established?
 Do you see blue leds on WIDI Master?
 Do you see the WIDI Master showing in WIDI App?